fstrauf/txApp/posts/private-expense-tracking-without-big-tech.md

 This is the hidden cost of convenience.
 While you think you're getting a free tool to manage your money, you're actually paying with something far more valuable: **your financial privacy and independence**.

 Here's how to build a completely private expense tracking system that protects your data while giving you better insights than any app ever could.
+We've even built a [free Google Sheet template](/fuck-you-money-sheet) to get you started.

 ## The Real Cost of "Free" Budgeting Apps